enechange/EnergyDataSimulationChallenge/README.md

 ### Output

-Output is predicted_energy_production.csv, mae.txt and another files.
+Output is predicted_energy_production.csv, mape.txt and another files.
 Please set these files in analysis/YOURNAME/.

 1. **predicted_energy_production.csv**
 Need to include House column and EnergyProduction column for each line.
 Any csv file that we can find which columns means House and EnergyProduction is also acceptable.
-2. **mae.txt**
+2. **mape.txt**
-Need to include just MAE value.
+Need to include just MAPE value.
 Minimize it.
 3. **another files**
 Files you use, edit, or write like R source code, batch Python file, excel file, etc.
 These files will be good materials for us to understand your thoughts.